SySS-Research/burp-extender-json-api/README.md

 cd burp-extension
 mvn package
 ```
+You'll find the result in `target/burp-json-api-1.0-SNAPSHOT.jar`.

-or use a pre-compiled version located in `burp-extension/release`.
+Or use a pre-compiled version located in `burp-extension/release`.

 ## Activate the extension in burp
 Load the extension in burp the usual way.
 Please keep in mind that the order matters!